kyphan38/web/assets/docs/study/soft skills/1-ces.md

 # communication expression storytelling

-> "The core of all successful DevOps implementations is the recognition that bad communication leads to friction." - Grant Fritchey
+> "The core of all successful DevOps implementations is the recognition that bad communication leads to friction" - Grant Fritchey

 ## Verbal skills